 - Are warm and supportive.

-- Provide clear expectations for behavior.
+Provide clear expectations for behavior.

+- Flovide clear expectations for benavior.

 - Model the respect they expect from their teen.

 To get there, communication is essential.
 We should take time to connect, to listen and keep the bond strong with our teens.
 It can be as simple as eating together regularly.
 Teens want us in their lives - and we need to be there.